 I just want to do the right thing for the environment!
 What is that?

 Recycling is beneficial because it keep materials in use.
 But, some materials are more worthwhile to recycle than others.
 Styrofoam™ is more air than plastic, making it a difficult and low value material to recycle.
-In terms of environmental benefit, composting all your food waste is more important than recycling Styrofoam™.
+In terms of environmental benefit, composting all your food waste is much more important than recycling Styrofoam™.

 The biggest benefit to the environment is reducing how much waste your family produces, both garbage and recycling.

 Waste can be challenging for individuals to take on because so much of our waste, especially packaging, is out of our control.
 Companies decide what to make products out of, and what to pack and ship them in.
 A new system called “Extended Producer Responsibility” would work with producers to make packaging more recyclable and use more recycled material.
-The State legislature considered a bill to do that this session.